peteroupc/peteroupc.github.io/randomfunc.md

 2. If the content doesn't meet predetermined criteria, go to step 1.

 Example criteria include checking&mdash;
-- whether a random number is not less than a minimum threshold (_left-truncation_),
+- whether a random number&mdash;
+    - is not less than a minimum threshold (_left-truncation_),
-- whether a random number is not greater than a maximum threshold (_right-truncation_),
+    - is not greater than a maximum threshold (_right-truncation_),
-- whether a random number is prime,
+    - is prime,
-- whether a random number is divisible or not by certain numbers,
+    - is divisible or not by certain numbers,
-- whether a random number is not among recently chosen random numbers,
+    - is not among recently chosen random numbers,
-- whether a random number was not already chosen (with the aid of a hash table, red-black tree, or similar structure),
+    - was not already chosen (with the aid of a hash table, red&ndash;black tree, or similar structure), or
-- whether a random number was not chosen more often in a row than desired,
+    - was not chosen more often in a row than desired,
+    - is not included in a "blacklist" of numbers,
 - whether a random point is sufficiently distant from previous random points (with the aid of a KD-tree or similar structure),
-- whether a random string matches a regular expression,
+- whether a random string matches a regular expression, or
-- whether a random number is not included in a "blacklist" of numbers, or
 - two or more of the foregoing criteria.

-(KD-trees, hash tables, red-black trees, prime-number testing algorithms, and regular expressions are outside the scope of this document.)
+(KD-trees, hash tables, red&ndash;black trees, prime-number testing algorithms, and regular expressions are outside the scope of this document.)

 > **Note:** All rejection sampling strategies have a chance to reject data, so they all have a _variable running time_ (in fact, they could run indefinitely).
 Note that graphics processing units (GPUs) and other devices that run multiple tasks at once work better if all the tasks finish their work at the same time.
 This is not possible if they all generate a random number via rejection sampling because of its variable running time.
 If each iteration of the rejection sampler has a low rejection rate, one solution is to have each task run one iteration of the sampler, with its own source of random numbers (such as numbers generated from its own PRNG), then to take the first random number that hasn't been rejected this way by a task (which can fail at a very low rate).<sup>[**(11)**](#Note11)</sup>